Kava: benefits, dosage, contraindications

 Anxiolytic

-Kava is well-known for its anxiolytic and sedative effects, mainly attributed to its active compounds, the kavalactones.
-Although the exact mechanisms of these effects are not completely elucidated, laboratory studies suggest that kava acts by modulating the GABA system, a key neurotransmitter involved in anxiety regulation.
-Specifically, the sedative effects may result from an increase in the number of GABA binding sites in the brain.
-This mechanism would favor inhibitory neuronal activity, thereby contributing to a sensation of calm.
-In individuals with generalized anxiety disorder, taking kava is associated with a decrease in GABA levels in the dorsal anterior cingulate cortex, a region involved in emotion regulation.
-Furthermore, kava influences gene expression by reducing the activity of a gene coding for a subunit of the GABA-A-rho receptor and another gene involved in catecholamine metabolism.
-These changes could modulate the balance of neurotransmitters, enhancing the anxiolytic effects.
+Kava is well known for its anxiolytic and sedative effects, mainly attributed to its active compounds, the kavalactones.
+Although the exact mechanisms of these effects are not completely elucidated, laboratory studies suggest that kava acts by modulating the GABA system, a key neurotransmitter in the regulation of anxiety.
+More specifically, the sedative effects may result from an increase in the number of GABA binding sites in the brain.
+This mechanism would promote inhibitory neuronal activity, thereby contributing to a feeling of calm.
+In people with generalized anxiety disorder, kava use is associated with decreased GABA levels in the dorsal anterior cingulate cortex, a region involved in emotion regulation.
+Furthermore, kava influences gene expression by reducing the activity of a gene encoding a subunit of the GABA-A-rho receptor and of another gene involved in catecholamine metabolism.
+These changes could modulate the balance of neurotransmitters, reinforcing the anxiolytic effects.

 Usages associés